September 28-29, 2018 in Milwaukee, WI

 June 22-25, 2020: International Orientation and Mobility Conference, Gothenburg, Sweden

 This year's conference will be at Region 4, Education Service Center (ESC) in Houston on October 20th and 21st.
-More details will be coming soon, but for now please add it to your calendar and plan to join us for SWOMA, "Exploring Changing Times" in Houston.
+The registration site is now live at TSBVI's Registration Site.

 The 2016 SWOMA Social had all sorts of surprises.
 One fabulous surprise was the performance of "The Story of O&M, A Musical"; you can check it out from the Dropbox folder it has been uploaded to by clicking on the video link just after this line.